AVSLab/basilisk/docs/source/Vizard/VizardGUI.rst

 Startup Panel
 -------------

-Vizard Startup When starting up the Vizard software the user is presented with a resolution and graphics setting option panel as shown above.
+hen starting up the Vizard software the user is presented with a resolution and graphics setting option panel as shown above.
 There is an option on the lower portion of this panel to turn off this plane on start-up and only show it if the program is started while pressing the option key.
 Note that the Vizard screen size can be dynamically changed after startup as well.

 .. image:: ../_images/static/vizard-img0.png
    :align: center
    :scale: 50 %

 Next Vizard presents a panel where the user can select which simulation to visualize.
-To play back a previously recorded BSK simulation press the ``Select`` button and navigate to the binary BSK recording file.
-After a file has been selected press the ``Start Visualization`` button.
+To play back a previously recorded BSK simulation press the `Select` button and navigate to the binary BSK recording file.
+After a file has been selected press the `Start Visualization` button.

 .. image:: ../_images/static/vizard-img2.png
    :align: center
-   :scale: 70 %
+   :scale: 50 %

+To live stream data from a running Basilisk simulation to Vizard make sure that the connection type is `DirectComm` and the mode is `Live Streaming`.
+When starting a Basilisk script that uses live streaming (see :ref:`scenarioBasicOrbitStream`) the socket address, such as ``tcp://localhost:5556``, is shown in the terminal window.
+Copy this and paste it into the Vizard socket address text field.
+Finally press the `Start Visualization` button to begin the visualization.

 View Modes
 -----------------------
 To engage with the visualization, the